ColombiaLast Updated: March 2014

 - Marriage certificate or proof of common law relationship of prospective adoptive parents;

-- Medical examination(s) by Board-certified physicians clearly stating that prospective adoptive parent(s) is (are) mentally and physically capable of caring for a child (or children);
+- Medical examination(s) by board-certified physicians clearly stating that the prospective adoptive parent is mentally and physically capable of caring for a child.

 - National law enforcement clearance issued by a competent police authority.
 For U.S. citizens, this consists of a set of fingerprints, and their results, issued by the Federal Bureau of Investigation (FBI).

 - Birth certificates of any children previously adopted by the prospective adoptive parent(s);